ET-13/myProjects/Conways_Life_Project/readme.txt

 The above rules to change the state of this element in our simulation A way to view the simulation or record the progression of the cells

+***
 It seems like given our starting parameters, the simulation eventually reaches a still-life, no matter the size of the grid or any other changing value other than the starting parameters

-I think there may be an issue with cell generation though, I'll fix it later.
-This is a WIP for now.
+I think there may be an issue with cell generation, this might be why that happens.
+I may or may not fix it later lol, it was fun to learn how to do this.